Taylor-Patterson/Get-Your-Drink-On/README.md

 ## LED's
 ### Connecting the LEDS to the Arduino Uno

+The LED's were wired by "wrapping" a wire to the negative leg and another to the positive leg (these wires differed in lenght depdning on how far they would be placed from the Arduino Uno).
+The wires were then attached to a jumper wire to ease connectivity with the breadboard and Arduino Uno.
+All LED's received Ground from the bread board, via 560KOhm resistors, to ensure the LED's did not receive too much power.
+LED1 was connected to the Arduino Uno via pin11.
+LED2 was connected to the Arduino Uno via pin13.
+LED3 was connected to the Arduino Uno via pin10.

+*See image below for overview*

 <img width="500" alt="Screen Shot 2021-04-09 at 10 28 55 AM" src="https://user-images.githubusercontent.com/79594183/114211987-8a1a9a80-991e-11eb-9bbf-f9ef08f54d63.png">